 "Unbroken Paradise" has screened independently in theatres and/or venues in the U.S., Colombia, and France, at the Global Impact Film Festival in Washington D.C., and will screen at this year’s Global Migration Film Festival.
-In 2019 it will also screen at the Amnesty International Human Rights Film Festival (Festival Amnesty International Au Cinéma pour les Droits Humains)
+In 2019 it also screened at the Amnesty International Human Rights Film Festival (Festival Amnesty International Au Cinéma pour les Droits Humains)

 If you are a film festival or a humanitarian organization wishing to screen this film, please use to Contact Form to reach out to us.